 ‘Are you OK, Dan?’ she asked.

 ‘Oh yeah, sure,’ Dan told her.
-‘We have a bit of a problem, but I think I have a solution to it.’
+‘We have a bit of a problem, but I think I have a solution for it.’

-‘And the solution, I am guessing,’ Roxanne smiled, flashing her very white teeth, ‘involves me.
-Right?
+‘And the solution, I am guessing,’ Roxanne smiled, flashing her very white teeth, ‘…involves me.
+Right?’

 Dan barked a short laugh.
-‘You’re way ahead of me!’ he admitted.
+‘You’re way ahead of me!’

 ‘And, so …?’
 Roxanne knew the power of a pause and just waited until Dan carried on.

 ‘Well, here’s the thing.
-Apart from your part of it, which is working well, and that by the way is why we are having this conversation, Customer Service is just not working.
+Aside (repetitive apart/part problem again) from your part of it - which is working well, by the way, and the reason we are having this conversation - Customer Service is just not working.
 We are now getting complaints from customers about our complaints procedures, can you believe?
-Customers are saying they aren’t getting answers, or if they do they get contradictory ones, or they are passed around from person to person, saying “Oh I’ll put you through …” it’s like we have more siloes in Customer Services than in all the rest of the business put together.’
+They are saying they aren’t getting answers or if they do, the answers are contradictory.
+They’re also complaining of being passed around from person to person, each one saying, “Oh I’ll put you through …” It’s like we have more siloes in Customer Services than in all the rest of the business put together!’

-Dan sat back and took and took a deep breath, then went on in more measured tones.
+Dan sat back, took a deep breath, and then went on in a more measured tone.

 ‘Now I realise that some of this is because people don’t have the information they need at their fingertips, and they can’t always get it.
 That’s part of the problem.
-We have to sort out a lot of internal systems and procedures as well as dealing properly with our customers concerns.
-Then we need to get the feedback loops working properly so that if we do get something wrong we learn from it and don’t make the same mistake again.’
+We have to sort out a lot of internal systems and procedures as well as properly deal with our customers’ concerns.
+Then we need to get the feedback loops working smoothly (deleted ‘properly’ to eliminate repetition from above) so that if we do get something wrong, we learn from it and don’t make the same mistake again.’

 ‘Okaaay,’ Roxanne smiled across the desk, ‘and you are telling me this because … ?’

 Dan looked up.
 ‘Because we are going to be doing things very differently from now on.
 We are going to get everyone onto the same system and set up a follow-the-sun model.
-That is going to mean coordinating here with New York, Mumbai, Singapore and Melbourne.’
-And the person I want to do that is you.
+That is going to mean coordinating with New York, Mumbai, Singapore and Melbourne.’
+And the person I want to organise that is you.

 Roxanne’s mouth opened in surprise.
-She shut it again without saying anything then took a breath.
+She shut it again without saying anything and took a breath.

-‘Dan I’m flattered, I really am,’ she said at last ‘but I don’t think I’m qualified to do that.
-I’ve never run a virtual team, let alone a global operation with different cultures in different time zones.’
+‘Dan I’m flattered, I really am,’ she said at last, ‘but I don’t think I’m qualified to do that.
+I’ve never run a virtual team, let alone a global operation with different cultures in various (no repeating words!) time zones.’

-‘Roxanne, you’ve worked in the Middle East, you ran New Zealand for three years and you’ve spent a good deal of time in the US operation.
+‘Roxanne, you worked in the Middle East, you ran New Zealand for three years and you’ve spent a good deal of time in the US operation.
 No-one is better qualified than you to see this done right.’
 Dan came back at her.
+(I would reposition ‘Dan came back at her’ before the quote as this is a strong/forceful-sounding statement which prompts the assertive energy.
+OR keep it where it is and say ‘Dan asserted/assured.’

 ‘That’s true, but it’s different.
-Besides what will the others think?’
+Besides, what will the others think?’

 ‘Well this may surprise you but I have spoken to Blake in New York and Arjun in Mombai, and they are both up for it.’